-2.12.2 Employee Layoff Process
+2.12.4 Employee Layoff Process

-If the MOA decides to contract work, either through the Contracting Out or Managed Competition processes, currently performed by an AMEA member(s) which will result in a layoff of an AMEA member(s), the following process shall be followed:
+If the MOA decides to contract work currently performed by an AMEA member(s) which will result in a layoff of an AMEA member(s), the following process shall be followed:

 A. Notice.
 The MOA agrees to give the member(s) subject to layoff one hundred and twenty (120) calendar days' notice of the pending layoff.
 The MOA may subcontract the work following notice; however the member(s) will continue to perform their normal duties or the member shall perform work as directed by the MOA for the balance of the one hundred and twenty (120) calendar days.
 Work performed shall be compensated at the employee's factored rate of pay.